Office project training program. Microsoft Project Online Training

 • Small project content planning

-• Determining the content of large projects
+• Defining the scope of major projects

 • About deploying large projects

-• About decomposition of large projects
+• On the decomposition of large projects

 • Features of high-tech projects